FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 | **DDrawCompat** | ✅       | ❌     | ❌     |

 **Note:**
-If you use DDrawCompat and are using a monitor with G-Sync enabled, your game will crash if you are using exclusive fullscreen mode.
-Please be sure to enable __Borderless Fullscreen mode__ when prompted during the patch.
+If you use DDrawCompat and are using a monitor with G-Sync enabled, your game will crash in exclusive fullscreen mode.
+Please be sure to enable __Borderless Fullscreen mode__ when prompted during the patch to avoid this issue.

 ## Uninstall